 Suitable for over 8's and booking absolutely required due to limited spaces and incredible popularity...

 - Event includes an astronomy related presentation or talk.

 - Event will involve stargazing and observing the skies through telescopes weather permitting

 This event is being organised by West Wight Stargazing Group who should be contacted if you have any queries.
-Please confirm this event is indeed going ahead before travelling.
+We highly recommend you confirm this event is indeed going ahead before travelling.
 If you do attend it would be fantastic if you could let the organiser know you found them via Go Stargazing!

 Location darkness on Wednesday 23rd August 2017